cytokines as predictive biomarkers of severe COVID-19: could at-home sampling be helpful?

 Observed Cytokine Changes on SARS-COv-2 Infection

-However, there are many examples of younger patients with no known secondary health conditions developing severe COVID-19 illness and, sadly, dying from the disease.
-This has been somewhat puzzling to scientists, but they are now recognizing that a patient’s individual immune response plays a major role in final prognosis of COVID-19.
-It has been reported that patients with severe COVID-19 have lymphopenia, showing much reduced levels of CD4+ T cells, CD8+ T cells, B cells, and NK cells, but conversely, an increase in neutrophil countiii.
+However, there are many examples of younger people with no known secondary health conditions developing severe COVID-19 illness and, sadly, dying from the disease.
+This has been somewhat puzzling to scientists, but they are now recognizing that a person’s individual immune response plays a major role in final prognosis of COVID-19.
+It has been reported that people with severe COVID-19 have lymphopenia, showing much reduced levels of CD4+ T cells, CD8+ T cells, B cells, and NK cells, but conversely, an increase in neutrophil countiii.

 Extraction of Cytokines from Mitra Blood Microsampling Devices